Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Observations

 Each of the events in our database was processed by an algorithm to identify their magnetopause crossing times.
 We used $\textbf{J}_{curl}$ to identify the largest current magnitude peak during an event, and then applied a threshold equal to $20\%$ of this peak value to the current density measured during the crossing.
 This separated the event into current segments, with each weighted based on their duration, average $|\textbf{J}_{curl}|$ current density, and the magnetic field magnitude, $|\textbf{B}|$, measured over the segment.
 The segment with the longest duration, highest average current density, and largest change in $|\textbf{B}|$ across the segment was then selected as the primary current sheet crossing for that event, with the start and end times of the current segment then becoming the beginning and end of that event’s magnetopause crossing.
 Two examples of the algorithm's selection method can be seen represented by the vertical orange dashed lines in Figure \ref{fig:Event_Figure}.
 Note, as this method uses the magnitudes of each value, it is coordinate system invariant.

-This method was applied to both the EDR and non-EDR crossings, with the results for the average current density for the 225 non-EDR events matching within error the average current over the magnetopause crossing times identified by the \citeA{Paschmann2018} database’s minimum variance analysis method as previously reported in \citeA{Beedle2022}.
-The performance of our algorithm was also double checked over the 26 EDR events so that the selected magnetopause crossing correctly captured the EDR event as previously identified by their respective papers.
+This method was applied to both the EDR and {regular} crossings, with the results for the average current density for the 225 {regular} events matching within error the average current over the magnetopause crossing times identified by the \citeA{Paschmann2018} database’s minimum variance analysis method as previously reported in \citeA{Beedle2022}.
+The performance of our algorithm was also manually checked over the 26 EDR events so that the selected magnetopause crossing correctly captured the EDR event as previously identified by their respective papers.